 With floating staircases and the balconies in the Gallery, arranged rather like opera boxes, Outram’s vision of a space for interaction and collaboration can be seen at its best.
 The impetus for incorporating large break-out areas originally came from Sir Paul Judge, who wanted the interior of the School to stimulate a networking environment.

-The balconies provide room for collaboration and encourage both students and faculty to bring workgroups and seminars out into the open, and to share ideas and concepts.
+The balconies provide room for collaboration and encourage our community to bring meetings, workgroups and seminars out into the open, and to share ideas and concepts.

 The Simon Sainsbury Centre